NotOriginal333/SocialNet/README.md

-# SocialNet: Scalable Django API with Flask Proxy and OAuth2 Architecture
+# SocialNet

-This is a scalable backend project built with Django, Django REST Framework, Celery, PostgreSQL, Redis, and a Flask-based proxy server that will later evolve into a full OAuth2 authorization server using Authlib.
+This is a scalable backend project built with Django, Django REST Framework, Celery, PostgreSQL, Redis, and a Flask-based API gateway server.

 It is designed to support image processing, user roles, and premium content access — suitable for real-world B2C social network platforms.

 ---

-## ⚙️ Tech Stack
+## ️ Tech Stack

 - **Backend:** Django 5, DRF, Celery, Pillow
 - **Proxy / OAuth2:** Flask + Authlib (WIP)